athiththan11/Angular-Locus/README.md

 };
 ```

-## run
+## Run

 ### ng serve

-use the following command to serve your angular application locally
+Use the following command to serve your angular application locally

 ```shell
 ng serve